 Kinloch Gardens Treehouse, London Borough of Islington

-A small pocket of green recreational space such as Kinloch Gardens is important to its local community.
+A small pocket of green recreational space such as Kinloch Gardens is important to the local community.
 It is their readily available ‘outdoors’ where they can sit among greenery in the sun or run around and play.
-Treehouses are icons of childhood and imaginative play that everyone can relate to so its presence has a positive effect on all who visit the gardens and see it.
+Treehouses are icons of childhood and imaginative play that everyone can relate to so its presence has a positive effect on all who visit the gardens.
 The same can also be said of the traditional children’s playhouse so it seemed a natural choice to add a similar timber style playhouse to provide a play area for toddlers.
-This would give younger children a dedicated play area away from the bigger kids and compliment the treehouse.
+This would give younger children a dedicated play area away from the bigger kids and complement the treehouse.

-The treehouse structures do not harm the trees or their roots as they are designed to be self-supporting whenever possible to eliminate the need for foundations.
+The treehouse structures do not harm the trees or their roots as they are designed to be self-supporting wherever possible to eliminate the need for foundations.
 The shape and form of these tree houses are designed to suit a particular tree and if necessary, the tree house can be further secured to a special base plate.
-Constructed using robinia and oak timber (FSC approved European hardwoods).
+They are constructed using robinia and oak timber (FSC approved European hardwoods).